Adjustable versus fixed loans

-With a fixed-rate loan, your payment never changes for the life of the loan.
-The amount that goes to your principal (the loan amount) will go up, however, the amount you pay in interest will decrease in the same amount.
-The property tax and homeowners insurance which are almost always part of the payment will increase over time, but generally, payment amounts on these types of loans don't increase much.
+With a fixed-rate loan, your monthly payment never changes for the entire duration of the mortgage.
+The amount that goes for principal (the loan amount) will increase, however, the amount you pay in interest will decrease in the same amount.
+The property tax and homeowners insurance will increase over time, but generally, payment amounts on fixed rate loans don't increase much.

-You might choose a fixed-rate loan in order to lock in a low interest rate.
-People choose these types of loans because interest rates are low and they want to lock in the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
-Call Refresh Funding at 305-800-3863 for details.
+You can choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers choose these types of loans because interest rates are low and they wish to lock in at the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
+Call Refresh Funding at 305-800-3863 to learn more.

-ARMs most often feature the lowest rates at the beginning of the loan.
-They usually provide the lower rate from a month to ten years.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is set for three or five years.
+ARMs most often feature their lowest rates at the start.
+They provide that rate for an initial period that varies greatly.
+You've likely read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These kinds of loans are fixed for a certain number of years (3 or 5), then adjust.
-Loans like this are often best for people who anticipate moving in three or five years.
-These types of ARMs most benefit borrowers who will sell their house or refinance before the loan adjusts.
+These loans are fixed for 3 or 5 years, then adjust.
+Loans like this are often best for borrowers who expect to move in three or five years.
+These types of ARMs are best for people who plan to move before the initial lock expires.

-Most borrowers who choose ARMs choose them when they want to take advantage of lower introductory rates and don't plan to stay in the home longer than the introductory low-rate period.
+Most people who choose ARMs do so when they want to get lower introductory rates and do not plan to stay in the house for any longer than the introductory low-rate period.
 ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates if they cannot sell their home or refinance with a lower property value.

 Have questions about mortgage loans?
 Call us at 305-800-3863.
 We answer questions about different types of loans every day.